DecstionBack/decstionback.github.io/_posts/2018-11-24-[Paper-Reading]-NIPS-2017-Attention-Is-All-You-Need.md

 > We chose this function because we hypothesized it would allow the model to easily to attend by relative positions, since for any fixed offset $k$, $PE_{pos}+k$ can be represented as  a linear function of $PE_{pos}​$.

 Emmm..., it is intuitive and acceptable.

+### Encoder & Decoder

+The encoder represents a sequence as vector representation, and is connected to the downstream tasks.
+It can replace BiLSTM and be used as a sentence representation method.

+The decoder performs similarly to the decoder in seq2seq framework.
+An encoder contains two sub-layers, and a decoder consists of three sub-layers.
+Encoder: Multi-Head--> Feed-Forward, Decoder: Multi-Head-->Encoder output--> Feed-Forward.
+In the decoder, it adopts the outputs of the encoder to calculate the context vector and predict the output word at one step.
+The the output at step $i$ is fed into the decoder and predicts the next word $i+1$.

+So, the encoder can be used as a representation method, while the decoder is similar to the decoder of seq2seq framework.

+### Why Self Attention?

+Three reasons:

+1. The total computation complexity per layer;
+2. The amount of computation that can be parallelized;
+3. The path length between long-range dependencies in the network.